Georgia State Parks

 If you are looking to lounge around a beach on soft sand, watching the light glisten off the waves, then Richard B. Russell State Park is the place for you.
 The stream at Sweetwater Creek State Park is another great swimming spot, but be sure to pay attention to its water level and intensity!
 The creek is known for its frequent rushing rapids, so it’s best to exercise some caution while swimming here.

 The best place for rock climbing enthusiasts in Georgia is Tallulah Gorge State Park, whose walls are steep and filled with challenges!
 This park is the place for climbers looking to take their skills to the next level.
+If you are a beginning rock climber, take a look at these climbing shoes.

 The Arrowhead Pointe Golf Course at Richard B. Russell State Park has received many accolades and was even deemed by Golf Advisor to be one of the “12 best lakeside courses in America.”
 The course is surrounded by lush forests and offers panoramic views of the lake, making it one of the most scenic in the state.
 The grounds also provide a few challenges, which avid golfers will most certainly enjoy.